makaleks/drec_stud_site/README.md

 The project uses **Python3**.
 If `pip` gets crazy and downloads python2 packages, use `pip3`

+If you have to start project on CentOS-6, see centos6\_notes.txt to find commands to install newer PostgreSQL and Python3.

 0. Don\`t forget to create `setting_additions.py` with any values, see **Project structure** below for details.

 1. Clone the repository: